AMALRS007/AMALRS007/README.md

 - 👋 Hi, I’m @AMALRS007
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning engineering
+- 🌱 I learned computer science and engineering
-- 💞️ I’m looking to collaborate on making money
+- 💞️ I’m looking to collaborate on making a good life
-- 📫 How to reach me @good_._._will on instagram
+- 📫

 <!---
 AMALRS007/AMALRS007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.